pbzona/peep/README.md

 <script>window.__peepCfg.contactError = 'Your custom error message';</script>
 ```

+### Comments

+Peep also supports comments via Disqus.
+To add comments to your site, add the following into the **Blog Header** section in your Ghost admin:

+    <script>window.__themeCfg.disqusUsername = 'your Disqus site shortname'</script>

+Make sure to replace the value with your own Disqus shortname!

 ### Other Theme Configuration Settings

-Support for social media buttons and Disqus comments via code injection is coming soon!
+Support for social media buttons via code injection is coming soon!

 ### Color Scheme